kdave/btrfs-progs/Documentation/ch-compression.rst

 Files with already compressed data or with data that won't compress well with the CPU and memory constraints of the kernel implementations are using a simple decision logic.
-If the first portion of data being compressed is not smaller than the original, the compression of the file is disabled -- unless the filesystem is mounted with *compress-force*.
-In that case compression will always be attempted on the file only to be later discarded.
+If the first portion of data being compressed is not smaller than the original, the compression of the whole file is disabled.
+Unless the filesystem is mounted with *compress-force* in which case btrfs will try compressing every block, falling back to storing the uncompressed version for each block that ends up larger after compression.
 This is not optimal and subject to optimizations and further development.

 If a file is identified as incompressible, a flag is set (*NOCOMPRESS*) and it's sticky.
 On that file compression won't be performed unless forced.
 The flag